jukka/jackrabbit-oak/oak-core/README.md

-The returned `ContentTree` instance belongs to the client and its state is only modified in response to method calls made by the client. `ContentTree` instances are *not* thread-safe, so the client needs to ensure that they are not accessed concurrently from multiple threads.
+The returned `ContentTree` instance belongs to the client and its state is only modified in response to method calls made by the client. `ContentTree` instances are *not* thread-safe for write access, so writing clients need to ensure that they are not accessed concurrently from multiple threads.
+`ContentTree` instances *are* however thread-safe for read access, so implementations need to ensure that all reading clients see a coherent state.

 Content trees are recursive data structures that consist of named properties and subtrees that share the same namespace, but are accessed through separate methods like outlined below:

     ContentTree tree = ...;
     for (PropertyState property : tree.getProperties()) {